Developer / Publisher – Gamedust

 For those familiar with these swing type games, to move around just about anywhere, you need to launch your grappling hooks or in Yupitergrad’s case, plungers onto sticky surfaces which will be indicated with the color blue.
-If it’s not blue, your suction cups won’t stick unless they are green, in which case you can pull those objects toward you, but not swing on them.
+If it’s not blue, your suction cups won’t stick unless they are green, in which case you can pull those objects toward you, but not swing off them.
 A second form of locomotion in here are a couple of arm jets which can be used briefly to slide you along though are pretty much useless above water save for making small adjustments to your position.
 In water however, those jets can be used indefinitely, and you’ll be switching from swing to swim mode as you navigate this crazy facility.
 Standard comfort options are available including blinders and click or smooth turning along with a few more calibrations that further tailor the experience to your liking.
 It should be noted that the controls are stunted on the PSVR version of the game and might take a little time to feel comfortable, but they work just fine.
 You’ll visit a few different areas throughout the complex with each offering a variety of obstacles to avoid like rotating spikes, poisonous gas, moving platforms and a host more.
 Your suction cups have unlimited range so if you can see a blue surface you can latch onto it.
 Things get a bit trickier as you can just swing and use your momentum, reel your self in slowly, or pull your arms back for some massive speed boosts.
 Each puzzle is divided by large doors or barriers so when you pass through them you know you’re on the next one.
 Time Attack mode has also been added to coincide with the release on the Quest and offers 20 new and old stages that challenge you to get through them as fast as possible.
 Of course, there are online leaderboards to see just how well you are doing and this mode is a fantastic addition for those craving a little more fast-paced action.